Shift Your Water#

 When the weather cools, lawns go dormant and need less water.
 By shutting down irrigation to healthy lawns early in the fall, we can see a big decline in community water use.
-In 2022, 1,105 households pledged to shift their water use saving more than 2.5 million gallons of water.
-Let’s do it again this year!

 It is important that all customers continue to water their trees, newly established landscapes, and shrub and veggie beds as necessary.
 See below for winter landscape watering tips.

 Commercial customers, parks, school grounds and streetscapes are not included in this campaign and will not be eligible for a bill credit.
 Parks and school grounds are a community resource and are watered for as long as possible to give residents and students a safe place to recreate.
 Streetscapes (e.g., medians) are also watered until temperatures reach freezing to ensure they come back healthy the following year.

 - Water trees, shrubs, lawns, and perennials during prolonged dry fall and winter periods to prevent root damage that affects the health of the entire plant.